-Shop bought or free incentives for children's reward charts?
-We spoke to Sally an experienced parenting programme facilitator:
+Should we encourage shop bought or free incentives for children's reward charts?

 Whilst facilitating a parenting programme session recently, I had just explained the reward chart and sticker process, when a parent asked what kind of rewards were they supposed to give their children, as they can’t afford lots of stuff, and this could get expensive.

-I explained that the stickers were the reward and that we do not have to buy anything to reward our children, this started a big discussion.
-Some of the parents said that their children would not be happy with just some ‘stupid stickers’, whilst others accepted that the stickers would be enough or some other form of inexpensive treat would suffice.
+I explained how the stickers were the reward and we do not have to buy anything to reward our children, this started a big discussion.
+Some of the parents said their children would not be happy with just some ‘stupid stickers’, whilst others accepted the stickers would be enough or some other form of inexpensive treat would suffice.

-I am writing about this is because I have found that this is a familiar response from parents: When talking about reward charts or rewarding good behaviour, parents will nearly always feel that they have to buy the child something or do an activity that costs a fortune.
+I am writing about this is because I have found this to be a familiar response from parents: When talking about reward charts or rewarding good behaviour, parents will nearly always feel they have to buy the child something or do an activity which can become expensive.

 I was wondering how and why parents have gotten into this trap of rewarding children.
-We seem to have to buy them the latest this or that, trainers, MP3 players, mobile phone, consoles and games,.
+We seem to have to buy them the latest this or that; trainers, MP3 players, mobile phone, consoles and games.
 When I was a child, a biscuit or a picnic in the garden worked well enough!
-But times have changed and there is pressure on parents to spend money on kids so that they don’t feel left out.
+But times have changed and there is pressure on parents to spend money on kids so they don’t feel left out.

 On the odd occasion I have used 'a wanted item', like the proverbial carrot to get them to change behaviour, it had only been after trying the ‘sticker’ chart and not having any luck even though I was consistent and I did it by the book (well I would wouldn’t I, I am a facilitator!)

-For example I had problems getting my three year old to go to sleep in her own bed and stay there.
-I tried a sticker chart for a couple of weeks, and wasn’t having much luck and the problem continued, even though I was being consistent.
+For example I had problems getting my five year old to go to sleep in her own bed and stay there.
+I tried a sticker chart for a couple of weeks, but wasn’t having much luck, the problem continued, even though I was being consistent.

 Treasure Hunt – indoors or outside